hilalsaygin/Genre-Prediction-Lyrics-Based/README.md

 ---

 ## **Abstract**
-This project focuses on **lyrics-based genre classification**, leveraging both **textual and structural** properties of song lyrics to enhance classification accuracy.
+Focuses on **lyrics-based genre classification**, leveraging both **textual and structural** properties of song lyrics to enhance classification accuracy.
 Unlike traditional methods that treat lyrics as a uniform text block, this approach prioritizes **song composition**, particularly **chorus sections**, to evaluate their impact on prediction performance.

 A **novel dataset** was created using **Genius.com** and **HuggingFace**, incorporating **section-level labels** such as chorus, verse, and intro.
 The dataset was then segmented into **chorus and non-chorus subsets** to enable comparative analysis of their contributions to classification accuracy.